salmansamson/honeychrome/README.md

 Honeychrome is fully open source to provide a platform that innovators can exploit, for developing both new instrumentation and new methods in data analysis/visualisation.

-More about Honeychrome and the Cytkit project here: [cytkit.com](https://cytkit.com/)
+See more about Honeychrome and the Cytkit project here: [cytkit.com](https://cytkit.com/)

 ## Installation
 You have the following options, depending on whether you want to use the Python source